-In continuous integration and continuous delivery (CI/CD) environments is very common (and recommendable) to ensure the security and quality of the software under development.
+In continuous integration and continuous delivery (CI/CD) environments, it is very common (and recommended) to ensure the security and quality of the software under development with an automated solution.

-Kiuwan can do that, in fact, it allows to do baseline or delivery analysis according to the user needs as a step in the build plan defined in Bamboo.
+Kiuwan allows you to do baseline or delivery analysis as a step in the build plan defined in Bamboo.

-The Kiuwan analysis will be executed by a Bamboo agents.
-It could be a remote agent or the default agent running on the Bamboo server machine.
+A Kiuwan analysis will be executed by a Bamboo agent.
+This could be a remote agent or the default agent running on the Bamboo server.

-From the Bamboo agents admin page select the agent you want to configure
+Go to the Bamboo agents admin page and select the agent you want to configure